edina/fieldtrip-offline-maps/README.md

 ### Offline Maps

-Offline Maps is a [Fieldtrip Open](https://github.com/edina/fieldtrip-open) plugin for caching maps on the device.
+Offline Maps is a [Fieldtrip Open](https://github.com/edina/fieldtrip-open) plugin for caching maps on a mobile device.

 #### Dependencies